sylhare/sylhare.github.io/_posts/2023/2023-01-23-Code-acronyms.md

 1. **A**: _Atomicity_
   - It ensures all-or-none rule for database modifications.
-  - Treating each transaction as one unit which either succeed or fail and leave the database unchanged.
+  - Treating each transaction as one unit which either succeeds or fails and leaves the database unchanged.
 2. **C**: _consistency_
   - Data values are consistent across the database.
   - Meaning that you can only change the data according to the rules of the database (A non-null field can't be updated as null).